 Managing your weight is important as you age.
-Being at a healthy weight may lower your risk of chronic diseases like heart disease and diabetes and can help you live a long, healthy life.
-Here are five tips for maintaining a healthy weight.
+Being at a weight that is right for you may lower your risk of chronic diseases like heart disease and diabetes.
+Here are five tips for maintaining a healthy weight for you.

 Tip 1: Eat a balanced diet

 As you get older, you need to eat less food in order to maintain your weight.
-However, you still need to ensure that you get all of the vitamins and minerals your body needs.
+However, you still need to make sure that you get all of the vitamins and minerals your body needs.

 You can achieve this balance by following Canada’s Food Guide.
 Eating a variety of vegetables and fruit, whole grains and protein foods can help make sure that you get the nutrients you need each day.
 There is specific advice for adults aged 51 and over, since nutrient needs change as you age.
 You can learn more here.

-Limit your intake of foods that are not part of the food groups, such as:
+Limit your intake of foods that are not part of Canada’s Food Guide, such as:

 These foods do not provide a good source of vitamins or minerals.
-However, they do provide lots of calories that may lead to weight gain.
+However, they do provide lots of calories, fat and sugar that may lead to weight gain.

-You may find it helpful to keep a diary of what you eat and how much you eat.
+You may find it helpful to keep a journal of what you eat and how much you eat.
 This can help you see what your portions are and if you are eating a balanced amount of food from Canada’s Food Guide.
 Print and use this form.